We were recently asked a probing question by a CIO - “What can AI automate for me that I couldn’t achieve with other simpler automation techniques?”

 How AI Supports Intelligent Automation

-• Automated Knowledge Aquisition - By using an LLM to ingest unstructured text based data, we can use inputs such as forms, emails and chat transcripts as part of our decision making.
+Automated Knowledge Acquisition - By using an LLM to ingest unstructured text based data, we can use inputs such as forms, emails and chat transcripts as part of our decision making.
 The LLM can give us the ability to bring much more knowledge and facts into our decisioning;

-Using these tools, we can automate entire workflows from knowledge acquisition to reasoning to eventual action, giving us the maximum possible chance of acheving straight through processing - all with intelligence at the heart.
+Using these tools, we can automate entire workflows from knowledge acquisition to reasoning to eventual action, giving us the maximum possible chance of achieving straight through processing - all with Automated Intelligence at the heart.

 This Is Transformative For Business